-How to take smart notes - one simple technique to boost writing, learning and thinking - for students, academics and nonficiton book writers
+How to take smart notes - One simple technique to boost writing, learning and thinking - for students, academics and nonficiton book writers

 How much do I want to read more?
 8/10